-2.1 Objectives of the review
+4.1 | Objectives of the review

-The objectives of this review are to: (1) examine the effectiveness of individualised funding interventions for adults with a lifelong disability (physical, sensory, intellectual, developmental or mental disorder), in terms of improvements in their health and social care outcomes when compared to a control group in receipt of funding from more traditional sources; and (2) to critically appraise and synthesise the qualitative evidence relating to stakeholder perspectives and experiences of individualised funding, with a particular focus on the stage of 'initial implementation' as described by Fixsen and colleagues (Fixsen et al., 2005).
+The objectives of this review are to: (a) examine the effectiveness of individualized funding interventions for adults with a lifelong disability (physical, sensory, intellectual, developmental or mental disorder), in terms of improvements in their health and social care outcomes when compared to a control group in receipt of funding from more traditional sources; and (b) to critically appraise and synthesize the qualitative evidence relating to stakeholder perspectives and experiences of individualized funding, with a particular focus on the stage of 'initial implementation' as described by Fixsen et al. (2005).

 Most interventions included in the synthesis, at a minimum, should have reached initial implementation.
 Unsurprisingly, this is often the most challenging stage of implementation.
-Fixsen et al (2005) describe initial implementation as complex process, requiring ongoing/multi-level change (e.g. individual, environmental and organisational) that is not necessarily linear and which is influenced by external administrative, educational, economic and community factors.
-As a result, it is during this stage that stakeholders can encounter / experience the most fear of change or inertia.
+Fixsen et al. (2005) describe initial implementation as complex process, requiring ongoing/multi-level change (e.g., individual, environmental and organizational) that is not necessarily linear and which is influenced by external administrative, educational, economic and community factors.
+As a result, it is during this stage that stakeholders can encounter/experience the most fear of change or inertia.
 The next stage of implementation, 'full operation', cannot be initiated until the challenges associated with initial implementation are overcome and associated learnings are integrated into policy and practice.